ManiMatter/decluttarr/README.md

 -   Password used to log in to qBittorrent
 -   Optional; not needed if authentication bypassing on qBittorrent is enabled (for instance for local connections)

+## Migration Guide

+If you're upgrading from a previous version of Decluttarr, please review the [Migration Guide](MIGRATION_GUIDE.md) for details on transitioning from single-instance configuration to multi-instance configuration.

 ## Credits